Winterports Travel Insurance

 From Michael Pettifer

 I have broken this down into a few key areas for consideration and I must emphasise the importance of always reading the policy wording.
-There is a misconception that Travel and Wintersports Insurance, like Motor Insurance, has been commoditised.
-It has not, and there is a world of difference between providers.

 Below are a few points to watch out for.

-Medical Expenses following illness or injury
+Medical expenses following illness or injury

 If this is sudden and unexpected travel insurance will cover the ancillary costs of local emergency medical expenses and return home costs if necessary.